 Color LUTs (Lookup Textures) are tables of RGB color values.
 In Spark AR, you can use color LUTs to quickly create color-graded effects across the whole scene.
+Try this tutorial to create a color LUT effect yourself!

 When you’re starting out it’s a good option to download a color LUT from AR Library.
 You can also import your own pre-made color LUT PNG files.
 Spark AR Studio supports 2D color LUTs in square and row image formats.